Skip to main content

 • websites such as Gumtree and Freecycle

-You could also contact the council or your local Citizens Advice for details of any organisations that could help with furniture.
+You could also contact the council or your local Citizens Advice for details of organisations that help with furniture.